Back to journal

 Recovery is not rest: what therapeutic massage actually does

-Massage is not a luxury.
-It is a recovery tool with measurable effects on inflammation, sleep, and training performance.
+Massage is not a holiday treat.
+It is a recovery tool with measurable effects on inflammation, sleep and how well you respond to training.

 Key takeaways